When you think about the people you help, the one’s you are most passionate about helping, and the one’s who are the

 In situations like that, all we’re doing is talking about ourselves, which for a prospective client, who primarily wants to know what’s in it for them, can be quite off putting.

-So, using myself as an example, my ideal client is an Executive Business Coach, Consultant, or Trainer.
+So, using myself as an example, my ideal client is a C-Level Executive, Consultant, or Trainer.

 I love working with them, they are smart, they understand the importance of positioning themselves as leading experts in their field, have the budgets to so, but often lack the quality time, or knowledge to put it all together.

 My answer would start like this…